 If you've planned your move well, you should have time to re-pot your plants into plastic containers.
 Just remember that your plants need time to adjust to the new space—just like the rest of your family—and recuperate from re-potting, so do this a few weeks in advance of the move.

 Observe any garden plants that you plant at your new home.
-Difference in soil, climate and air quality will have an effect on their health, plus the shock of having been moved and replanted.
+The difference in soil, climate, and air quality will have an effect on their health, plus the shock of having been moved and replanted.
 Keep a watch on their progress and call in some local help if it looks like their not adjusting well.